ms1963/markdown/README.md

 - **Purpose:** Adds a footnote reference to the document.
 - **Parameters:**
-ref: The reference identifier.
+- `ref`: The reference identifier.
-content: The content of the footnote.
+- `content`: The content of the footnote.
 - **Results:** None.
 - **Example:**